ashaw/MT-GitPub/README.markdown

 Publish last modified files rather than last committed `-m`

+Right now, MT-GitPub only supports index templates.

 ## To Do

+* add support for multi-word template titles

 * add support for archive templates

 * options -- only archives/only indexes

+* create an easy config process that builds config.sh from mt database

 * hook into mt-rebuild